 A fiber optic faceplate is the optical equivalent of a zero-thickness window providing a high dielectric strength vacuum interface that can also be used for field-flattening, distortion correction, and contrast enhancement.
+Incom’s fused fiber optic faceplates use total internal reflection to transfer an image from the input surface to an output surface.
 Faceplates are available in round, square, concave, or convex surfaces.
-They are used for cathode ray tubes, image intensifiers, CCD/CMOS windows, image plane transfer devices, and X-ray blocking applications, among others.
+They are used for cathode ray tubes, image intensifiers, CCD/CMOS windows, image plane transfer devices, enhanced displays, and X-ray blocking applications, among others.

 Enabling the vision of tomorrow through enhanced digital radiography.